2016 and ongoing

 • What work already exists in these areas?

-Three network meetings at the Institute for the Art and Practice of Dissent at Home, Edgehill University and the University of South Wales.
+• Three network meetings at the Institute for the Art and Practice of Dissent at Home, Edgehill University and the University of South Wales bringing together over 50 scholars and practitioners.

 A Study Room guide on Live Art and Motherhood.